I-am-Erk/CDDA-Tilesets/doc/how-to/autotiles.md

 #### Re-arranging for ISO with height

-Unfortunately, the approach explained in [Slicing isometric autotiles](#slicing-isometric-autotiles) does not for ISO sprites with a height (like walls etc.).
+Unfortunately, the approach explained in [Slicing isometric autotiles](#slicing-isometric-autotiles) does not work for ISO sprites with a height (like walls etc.).

 For working with ISO sprites with a height, options `--rearrange-top <height>` and `--rearrange-bottom <height>` of `slice_multitile.py` can be used.
 The workflow for walls would be: